 Building Legislative Guardrails

-President Trump has gone to remarkable lengths to try to put himself above the law and corrupt the federal government, smashing the guardrails that were established after Watergate to prevent presidents from abusing their power.
-While he’s done so, Congress has continued its decades-long trend of abdicating its authority to the executive branch, threatening our system of checks and balances.
+President Trump went to remarkable lengths to try to put himself above the law and corrupt the federal government, smashing the guardrails that were established after Watergate to prevent presidents from abusing their power.
+While he did so, Congress continued its decades-long trend of abdicating its authority to the executive branch, threatening our system of checks and balances.

 It’s time for Congress to restore and put up new guardrails to prevent presidents from acting corruptly.
 The Constitution — in two places — requires the president to act in good faith to enforce the laws.
 Legislation is necessary to affirm and codify the Constitution’s limitations on the use of executive power, to create enforcement mechanisms, and to increase transparency in areas where separation of powers concerns are most acute.

 Protect Democracy supports a wide-ranging set of reforms to accomplish these goals and has proposed ideas and supported existing ones to get the job done, such as in Protect Democracy’s legislative blueprint Roadmap for Renewal.